 The green American street signs look so nice!

 Most bars are packed with people, but if you have luck you can park right in front.

 Ocean Drive night life on Miami’s South Beach

 Shades of Green

 Not only buildings have neon lighting… look at this!

-…and you can see other great cars on the other side of Ocean Drive.
+More cars on the other side of the street.

 The palm-filled Lummus park and fresh winds from the Atlantic

 So now we have been on a night walk across Miami’s famous Art Deco district.
 For daytime photos check out this post Cycling along Miami Beach and Ocean Drive.

 - More Miami main sights: Sightseeing in Miami: A Miami Driving Route